gruntjs/grunt-contrib-jshint/README.md

 _Run this task with the `grunt jshint` command._

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

+For more explanations of the lint errors JSHint will throw at you please visit [jslinterrors.com](http://jslinterrors.com/).

 ### Options

 Any specified option will be passed through directly to [JSHint][], thus you can specify any option that JSHint supports.
 See the [JSHint documentation][] for a list of supported options.